-I shall also express my sincere thanks to the Secretary General of the Organization of Islamic Cooperation, my dear brother Dr. Yousef bin Ahmad al-Othaimeen, for his continuous support to the Academy and its activities and programs.
+I shall also express my sincere thanks to the Secretary General of the Organization of Islamic Cooperation, my dear brother Mr. Hissein Brahim Taha, for his continuous support to the Academy and its activities and programs.

 I would also like to express my thanks, appreciation, and prayers to those who departed before us, including jurists and scholars, particularly Sheikh Dr. Bakr Abu Zayd, former President of the Academy, and the former Secretaries General of the Academy, Dr. Mohamed Habib Belkhoja, Prof. Abdulsalam al-Abbadi, and Sheikh Dr. Ahmed Khaled Babeker.
 May Allāh have mercy on their souls, and may He bless their efforts in the balance of their good deeds.